cascadiajs/how-to-conf/README.md

 ### Volunteers

-And finally, vounteers make up the life blood of the live event.
+And finally, volunteers make up the life blood of the live event.
 These people assist during the conference itself, including the set-up and tear-down.

 **Time commitment:** Volunteers should expect to work the duration of the conference plus 1 day on either end for set-up and tear-down.